– Download Full ALI History Timeline

 ALI sponsored the inaugural Petty’s Garage Spring Fling Car Show held at Richard Petty’s custom hot rod shop in Level Cross, N.C., on May 28, 2011.
 The car show was the setting for the unveiling of Legacy by Petty, a one-of-a-kind Dodge Challenger custom built by Petty’s Garage to pay tribute to Richard Petty and promote vehicle lift safety.

-ALI has presented the annual car show every year since 2011.
+ALI presented the car show for the next five years.
 The event, held in October since 2014, takes place on what is now the Petty Historical Site, home of both Petty’s Garage and the Richard Petty Museum.
 This campus in Level Cross, N.C., includes the house where Richard and Maurice Petty were born and raised, as well as the original Petty Race Shop.
 Proceeds from the car show benefit the Petty Family Foundation.

 The ANSI/ALI ALOIM standard mandates that all installed vehicle lifts be inspected at least annually by a “qualified lift inspector.”
 The standard also provides some guidance on what qualifications the inspector should have, however, there was no national resource for finding qualified inspectors.
 In this buyer-beware environment, the best option lift owners had was to get recommendations from the manufacturers of their lifts.